Nursing

 - Beyond just font type, font size also matters.
 Ideally, your body font size should be 10-12 points, while your headings can be larger.

-- Margins are also important, as the ATS automatically assumes your margins are the standard size of one inch all around.
-Any larger or smaller, and the ATS might misread your CV.
+- Margins also matter, since the ATS automatically assumes your margins are the standard size of one inch all around.
+Any bigger or smaller, and the ATS might misread your CV.

-- Keywords are the main focus of the ATS, so ensure your skill keywords and header names match those in the job description.
+- Keywords are the main focus of the ATS, so ensure your skill keywords, section titles, and LinkedIn headline match what’s in the job description.

 - The ATS is not sensitive to the number of pages, but one page is the standard across professions.